jmandel/ehi-living-manual/src/chapters/01-01-epic-data-architecture.md

-# Chapter 0.4: Epic's Data Architecture: From Chronicles to Clarity
+# Epic's Data Architecture: From Chronicles to Clarity

 *Purpose: To understand why Epic's data looks the way it does by tracing its journey from hierarchical to relational.*